Dream of:25 March 1984 "Registration"

 The woman then produced a card which had my name on it from where I had once before been in the restaurant.
 I picked up the card, threw it back on the counter and said, "I'm absolutely not going to fill out this card right now.
 I'm just going to be in here for a minute to ask this woman something."

 I walked away from the woman as she hollered, "No!
 No!"
 I walked over to McNamara, sat beside her and began talking with her.
 She began giving me some advice about the test I was going to have to take.
 She also began showing me a registration form which would be used the first day of the test.
 She said the first day of the test would be devoted only to registration.
-I began thinking if that were true, I might just need to turn in a registration form and perhaps I wouldn't even have to go.
+I began thinking if that were true, I might just need to turn in a registration form and perhaps I would not even have to go.

 As the policeman roughly escorted me to the door, he tried to intimidate and threaten me about coming in there.
 I said, "Look, don't threaten me.
 I'm a lawyer and I can take care of you."